Marie-tian/learngit/readme.txt

-today is a good day
+Git is a distributed version control system.
-study git and python
+Git is free software